krlmlr-archive/docker-base/README.md

-# r-test
+# r-wercker/base

-Docker images for testing my R packages, based on rocker/drd.
+Docker images for testing R packages on wercker, based on rocker/drd.